vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 - [ ] `validationTimestamp` must occur after the governance proposal opens voting, and before it closes (<a name="0027-ASSP-017" href="#0027-ASSP-017">0027-ASSP-017</a>)
 - [ ] `validationTimestamp` must be provided and in the future for all new ERC20 asset proposals (<a name="0027-ASSP-018" href="#0027-ASSP-018">0027-ASSP-018</a>)
 - [ ] `quantum` must be an integer strictly greater than `0` (<a name="0027-ASSP-019" href="#0027-ASSP-019">0027-ASSP-019</a>)
+- [ ] There can be multiple concurrent proposals for the same new ERC20 asset (same means identical Ethereum address).
+Once, the nodes agree (based on events from the external blockchain queue), that the asset is enabled on the bridge all the remaining proposals for the same asset are cancelled.
+(<a name="0027-ASSP-020" href="#0027-ASSP-020">0027-ASSP-020</a>)

 ## Delays and Thresholds
 - [ ] There is an asset `X` on vega / bridge with withdrawal delay threshold `t1`.
 Withdrawal in asset `X` below `t1` has no delay i.e. can be finalised on Ethereum as soon as the withdrawal bundle is received.
 A withdrawal in asset `X` above `t1` will be rejected by the bridge before time `bundle creation + delay` but can be finalised after `delay` time passes from bundle creation.
 Here `delay` is the global bridge delay parameter. (<a name="0027-ASSP-020" href="#0027-ASSP-019">0027-ASSP-020</a>)